Sara-Badini-Confalonieri/Weather-Dashboard/README.md

 ## Usage

-You can try out the Javascript coding quiz if you click this link:
+You can try out the Weather Dashboard if you click this link:

 https://sara-badini-confalonieri.github.io/Weather-Dashboard/